VectorFruit/VectorFruit/README.md

 Although my major is not in computer science or electrical engineering, I have a strong interest in both fields, particularly in computer architecture and digital design.
 I'm currently studying the full-chip design flow, with a focus on RISC-V and open-source hardware development.

-I also serve as a volunteer teaching assistant in the One Student One Chip (一生一芯) program, where I assist participants in understanding processor microarchitecture, hardware description languages (HDLs), and simulation/debugging tools such as Verilog and QEMU.
+I also serve as a teaching assistant in the One Student One Chip (一生一芯) program, where I assist participants in understanding processor microarchitecture, hardware description languages (HDLs), and simulation/debugging tools such as Verilog and QEMU.

 I aspire to become a computer systems engineer and am actively building the skills required for that goal.